httpjamesm/privacybot/README.md

 In order to run PrivacyBot you'll need a server with the following:

 - Python 3.0 or higher
-- The following modules: discord, asyncio
+- The following modules: discord, asyncio, pymongo
+- A MongoDB Community Server (For Blackhole, Messages are NEVER logged or stored)
 - A Discord bot token
 - An IQ of 5 or higher